mulle-objc/MulleObjC-Cheat-Sheet/README.md

 # mulle-objc version
 This is a edited version of the Objective-C Cheat Sheet for mulle-objc.
 I took out everything that is not applicable to **mulle-objc**.
-Visit the original site [iwasrobbed/Objective-C-CheatSheet](//github.com/iwasrobbed/Objective-C-CheatSheet) for more informaion.
+Visit the original site [iwasrobbed/Objective-C-CheatSheet](//github.com/iwasrobbed/Objective-C-CheatSheet) for the original author's introduction and more information.

-I intentionally reworded this as if I had written this, to avoid confusion.
 The original list of contributors can be [found here](https://github.com/iwasrobbed/Objective-C-CheatSheet/graphs/contributors).

 # Objective-C Cheat Sheet